AndySyd/KADE-XGBoost/README.md

 # DE-XGBoost
-Searching the best hyperparameters  of XGBoost and features separately by using DE.
+Optimizing hyperparameters of XGBoost and features separately by DE.